 "Fight for the things that you care about, but do it in a way that will lead others to join you." - Ruth Bader Ginsburg

-Patricia (Trish) Anne Zornio is a Colorado-based scientist and educator currently exploring for the U.S. Senate in Colorado, 2020.
+Patricia (Trish) Anne Zornio is a Colorado-based scientist and educator running for the U.S. Senate in Colorado, 2020.
 In a time when facts, reason, and everyday Americans seem to be forgotten, Trish has boldly stepped forward offering a new type of political candidate.

 At 33 years old, the journey to a U.S. Senate candidacy began in 2015 when Trish was attending several U.S. Senate hearings in Washington, D.C.
 During the hearings, Trish came to realize the problems she saw first hand in healthcare, education, and technology existed in part because there weren’t the right experts at the table.
 She found no scientists on the science committee, and very few senators with practical experience in healthcare, education, or environmental work.
 There were also committees with only men making healthcare choices for women, and many senators expressed confusion by current technologies that her generation use daily.
 She also recognized the vast majority of senators were incredibly wealthy, with the youngest person being over 40 years old — a fact that leaves the largest generation in America without any representation.

 With her background, Trish spent over two years studying law, economics, foreign policy, and more.
 She studied campaigns with a fine-toothed comb, and read every campaign finance law and interpretation through the Federal Elections Commission.
 At the local and state level, she asked for meetings from current legislators to assist them with policy research and development, helping quietly behind the scenes, all on the side of her work at the university.
 Then, in mid 2017 she set out on an ambitious statewide exploratory tour, determined to hit all 64-counties to show the people of Colorado she was not only serious, but that she truly wanted to know what they needed most.